Global-Exam/api-sdk-php/README.md

 $api->user()->auth()->register(array $body);
 ```

-Browse the `Resource` folder to see what is available.
+Browse the [src/Resource](src/Resource) folder to see what is available.

 * [`Organization`](#organization)
 * [`User`](#user)